Anusha-Mohanty/whatsapp-scheduler-bot/SETUP.md

 2. **Set up Environment Variables**
    - Copy `env_template.txt` to `.env`
    - Fill in your Google Sheets credentials and WhatsApp settings
+   - Set your timezone and due window (see below)

 3. **Create Google Sheet**
    - Create a new Google Sheet